jayoung/pamlWrapper/docs/coding_NOTES_JY.md

 pw_makeTreeAndRunPAML.pl CENPA_primates_aln2a_NT.fa
 ```

-Or, I can run some code using the singularity image without entering a shell (the `pw_makeTreeAndRunPAML_singularityWrapper.pl` script (same as `runPAML.pl`) does this for each alignment):
+Or, I can run some code using the singularity image without entering a shell (this is what the  `runPAML.pl=pw_makeTreeAndRunPAML_singularityWrapper.pl` script does for each alignment):
 ```
 module load Singularity/3.5.3
 singularity exec --cleanenv /fh/fast/malik_h/grp/malik_lab_shared/singularityImages/paml_wrapper-v1.2.0.sif pw_makeTreeAndRunPAML.pl CENPA_primates_aln2a_NT.fa
 module purge
 ```

-Test the new singularity container, on rhino/gizmo:
+Test the new singularity container and wrapper, on rhino/gizmo:
 ```
 cd ~/FH_fast_storage/paml_screen/pamlWrapperTestAlignments
 runPAML.pl CENPA_primates_aln2a_NT.fa